 Footnotes can be used to give additional information, which may include the citation of a reference included in the reference list.
 They should not consist solely of a reference citation, and they should never include the bibliographic details of a reference.
 They should also not contain any figures or tables.

-We strongly suggest you use the template for preparation of your paper.
+We strongly suggest you use the template for the preparation of your paper.
 Please download the template at: http://author......

 - Article Structure